KTH-dESA/esom_gsa/README.md

 ## Running the workflow

-To run the workflow, using the command `snakemake --use-conda --cores 4`
+To run the workflow, using the command `snakemake --use-conda --cores all --resources mem_mb=16000`

 ## Plotting the workflow